Good morning! Today I’m sharing one of us – a Gutsy Girl’s story with severe ulcerative colitis.

 But it was hard.
 Disheartening.
 Scary.
 Crying less than ten times a day was a success.
 Walking one lap around the hospital wing was a success.
 Brushing my hair was a success.

-So, the moment I was let out of that hospital room I stopped avoiding my diagnosis and instead started speaking out about it.
+So, the moment I was let out of that hospital room I stopped avoiding my diagnosis.
+Instead, I started speaking out about it.
 I shared my story, I got vulnerable and I began committing to my own healing, so I could help heal others.

 Looking back at the last (almost) year since being out of the hospital it makes me almost cry happy tears.
-There were moments in that hospital bed I thought I would never be where I am at today – running my own business, helping other women with IBD as a holistic health coach, connecting with the most AMAZING IBD community on Instagram and thinking of running my fourth half marathon.
+There were moments in that hospital bed I thought I would never be where I am at today.
+You know, running my own business, helping other women with IBD as a holistic health coach, connecting with the most AMAZING IBD community on Instagram and thinking of running my fourth half marathon.

 Where I Am Today

 Of course, there are ups and downs, good days and bad days.
-There are days where the anxiety and fear still hits me and days where I feel like my old healthy self.
+There are days where the anxiety and fear still hit me.
+And days where I feel like my old healthy self.
 But what I’ve learned through it all is to take these ebbs and flows as they come.
 I’ve learned to soak up every second of the good moments and give myself grace during the hard ones.
 I’ve learned to stand up for myself, be my biggest advocate and put myself first.

-Most importantly, I’ve learned that an autoimmune disease doesn’t make it harder to reach my dreams, it adds TO my dreams, because without ulcerative colitis I wouldn’t have found my passions for health and wellness, I wouldn’t be a holistic health coach and I wouldn’t have the amazing community that I now have.
+Most importantly, I’ve learned that an autoimmune disease doesn’t make it harder to reach my dreams.
+It adds TO my dreams, because without ulcerative colitis I wouldn’t have found my passions for health and wellness.
+I wouldn’t be a holistic health coach and I wouldn’t have the amazing community I now have.